AceARK/Flashcard-Generator/README.md

 - Create a Basic or Cloze flashcard
 - Play a quiz with Basic, Cloze or both types of flashcards

+Enter
+> node main.js
+and follow the inquirer prompts.

 Uses JavaScript, Node.js, Inquirer npm